Table of contents

 In politics, even when a group is working well together, the media will try to find disharmony.
 Therefore, when people in a group actually do have differences, the media will have a field day with the ‘disunity and infighting’.
 This is exactly what happened with Val’s council.

-When divisions arose, most frequently Councillors Lesina, Forsyth and Leu, and I were on one side with the Mayor (who had a primary vote and also a casting vote).
+When divisions arose, most frequently Councillors Lesina, Forsyth, Leu and I were on one side with the Mayor (who has a primary vote and also a casting vote).

 On the other side were councillors Gregory, Cochrane, Blake and Bonneau.
 If Lansky or Cooper voted with Councillors Lesina, Forsyth and Leu and I added my support, Val could tie the matter with her primary vote and then decide the matter with her casting vote.